localstack/docs/content/en/get-started/_index.md

 ...
 {{< / command >}}

+#### Updates
+The LocalStack CLI also allows you to easily update the different components of LocalStack.
+You can decide to update the CLI itself, the LocalStack Docker images, or all at once:
+{{< command >}}
+$ # Print the available commands
+$ localstack update
+$ # Update all components
+$ localstack update all
+$ # Only update the LocalStack docker images
+$ localstack update docker-images
+$ # Only update the LocalStack CLI
+$ localstack update localstack-cli
+{{< / command >}}

 #### Troubleshooting

 ##### The installation is successful, but I cannot execute `localstack` on my terminal.